OCTARVE ANDERSON, JR. - CHIEF EXECUTIVE OFFICER

 Born the son of a New Orleans R&B - saxophonist, Octarve Anderson

 Jr. was blessed with a gift to entertain.
-Octarve, has over twenty-two years of experience in the music business industry.
+Octarve, has over thirty-two years of experience in the music business industry.

 As a producer, his vision led to the creation of the independent label Yeah!
 Brother

-Through the creation of their independent entertainment company, OAKSway Entertainment llc and New Orleans Media Arts Institute (NOMAI), Octarve along with his business partner, entertainment attorney, Kemic Alan Smothers JD, started a new vision and business model in hope that it will strengthen the performing arts, film and music industries in his beloved New Orleans.
+Through the creation of their independent entertainment company, OAKSway Entertainment llc and New Orleans Media Arts Institute (NOMAI), Octarve along with his business partner, entertainment attorney Kemic Alan Smothers, started a new vision and business model in hope that it will strengthen the performing arts, film and music industries in his beloved New Orleans.

-KEMIC A. SMOTHERS, J.D. - CHIEF OPERATING OFFICER
+KEMIC A. SMOTHERS, Esq. - CHIEF OPERATING OFFICER

-Kemic Smothers has practiced Entertainment Law since 2002.
+Kemic Smothers began practicing Entertainment Law in 2002.
 Born and raised in New Orleans, working in the entertainment industry is merely a natural state of being.
+Kemic’s background as a musician includes clarinet and bass clarinet in the orchestra.
 He earned his undergraduate degree in Psychology and Criminal Justice at Southern University at New Orleans and his Juris Doctorate at Southern University Law Center.
 He has done legal work with countless independent record labels and artists in film, television and music, and negotiated contracts with such industry heavyweights as BET, MTV Networks, TVT Records, Bad Boy Worldwide Entertainment, and the Oxygen Network.
 Other entertainment industry endeavors include music festival productions and artist/band management, event promotions, artist development, and strategic marketing.

 As the Chief Operating Officer of OAKSway Entertainment, Kemic is responsible for contract drafting, review, and negotiations.
 Kemic also handles the legal and business matters concerning artists, booking, tour coordinating, and promotions.
 OAKSway manages the business matters of our artists by maintaining strict focus on their overall brand.